 7. Changes and improvements to One UI system apps

 Samsung introduced a lot of changes to system apps in One UI 8.0, and it looks like the brand was only scratching the surface.
-One UI 8.5 brings a lot more changes to Samsung's default system apps, making them easy to use and feature-rich.
-Although these changes are not currently rolling out, they are expected to soon.
+One UI 8.5 brings a lot more changes to Samsung's default system apps, refreshing their UIs, making them easy to use and feature-rich.

 These include improvements to the Phone, Quick Share and Gallery apps that get an iOS 26-like pill-shaped navigation bar.
 Besides, the latter will support NFC file transfers and a new family sharing feature.
 Samsung Routines introduces an "Ask Gemini" routine.
 Auto Blocker, which restricts app sideloading, can be temporarily paused for 30 minutes on One UI 8.5.